spencer-rafada/Data-Structures-Tutorial/0-introduction.md

 - [Linked Lists](2-linkedlist.md)
 - [Trees](3-trees.md)

-Each module will contain description, examples to work on and its solution, and the performance table for the data structure.
+Each module will contain description, examples  and its solution, the performance table for the data structure, and a takeaway task for you to work on.

+Takeaway Task
+-
-## "I will create a car for the great multitude." - Henry Ford
+> "I will create a car for the great multitude." - Henry Ford

 Before you go, think of the process of making this...
 ![car parts](images/car-00.jpg)